Catholic Charieties of Southeast Texas Logo-Bannerhomeabout usvolunteercontactemployee

 • Basic knowledge of U.S. history and civics

-Anyone who has entered the United States before Jan.
+Anyone who has entered the U.S. before Jan.
 1, 1972 can adjust his or her status through Registry.
 You must show substantial proof of continuous residence in the U.S. since that time.

 Our staff upholds the confidentiality of all information disclosed by clients.
 Information is NEVER released to outside parties unless the client has expressly granted his/her written permission.